How to Volunteer with TPC

 Questions?
 Contact Caroline at cboeckman@thephilanthropyconnection.org

 Grant teams review and evaluate grant applications submitted to TPC.
-Should you join a team, you’ll get to work with some of the most generous women in Boston, discover the needs in our community, and learn how to evaluate grants proposals.
+Should you join a team, you’ll get to work with some of the most generous women in Boston, discover the needs in our community, and learn how to evaluate grant proposals.

 Our members between the ages of 18 and 35 are some of the most talented, philanthropic women you will meet, and they comprise 20% of our membership.
 No other collective giving group in the country has so many young members.
 Some of them are interested in having a TPC mentor who will share career and life experiences (and we guarantee that the learning will be mutual!).